MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 # Case study - Scale apps across devices with different capabilities

 This case study describes how a Windows Mixed Reality application can target various platforms with different hardware capabilities.
 Datascape is a Windows Mixed Reality application that displays weather data on top of terrain data.
-The application surrounds users with holographic data visualizations, to explore unique insights by discovering data in mixed reality.
+The application surrounds users with holographic data visualizations.
+Users can explore unique insights they gain by discovering data in mixed reality.

-Datascape targets devices ranging from Microsoft HoloLens to Windows Mixed Reality immersive headsets, and from lower-powered PCs to the latest PCs with high-end graphics processing units (GPUs).
-The main challenge was rendering a visually appealing scene, while executing at a high frame rate, on devices with wildly different [GPU capabilities](../develop/advanced-concepts/understanding-performance-for-mixed-reality.md#gpu-performance-recommendations).
+The Datascape app targets Microsoft HoloLens, Windows Mixed Reality immersive headsets, lower-powered PCs, and powerful PCs with high-end [graphics processing units (GPUs)](../develop/advanced-concepts/understanding-performance-for-mixed-reality.md#gpu-performance-recommendations).
+The main challenge was rendering a visually appealing scene, while executing at a high frame rate, on devices with wildly different GPU capabilities.

 This case study walks through the process and techniques we used to create some of the more GPU-intensive systems, especially rendering clouds.
 We describe the problems we encountered and how we overcame them.